 Q: What are some concrete examples of how your facility has benefitted from the 340B program?

-Q: What makes you most proud of your work and your organization?
+Q: Tell us what makes you most proud of your work and your organization.

 Q: How has your facility benefitted from the services of your 340B vendors/contractors?

 Our contract pharmacies have been instrumental in the success of our 340B program.
 We receive a range of services from them and our other business associates, including third-party administration, purchasing, inventory management, reporting, and invoicing.
 They are always readily available and willing to assist when needed or if we need questions answered.

 Q: What advice do you have for 340B covered entities or staff that are new to the program?

 My advice would be to understand the value of the program.
 Educate yourself thoroughly on how your organization uses the savings, how these dollars are stretched, and to whom your organization is able to provide additional resources from the savings.
 Be sure you are familiar with your 340B policy and procedure manual and take pride in working your program along those guidelines.
 Try to attend at least one 340B conference.
 If you are responsible for oversight and compliance, as I am, I encourage you to attend annually to network and stay connected.
 Continuously keep your 340B stakeholders actively involved in the program by facilitating meetings and updating them on any new changes to the program.